111 W. Montgomery Avenue

 Rockville, Maryland 20850

-Since 2007, the Montgomery County History Conference has been a venue for people of all ages and backgrounds—civic leaders, students, museum professionals and volunteers, history buffs, genealogists, and the general public—to explore and celebrate the many facets of our past that shape our community to this day.
-Hosted annually by Montgomery History, this day-long gathering includes workshops, presentations, and panel discussions covering a wide range of topics within the realm of local history.
+Since 2007, the Montgomery County History Conference has been a venue for people of all ages and backgrounds—civic leaders, students, lifelong learners, museum professionals and volunteers, history buffs, genealogists, and the general public—to explore and celebrate the many facets of our past that shape our community to this day.
+Hosted annually by Montgomery History in partnership with Montgomery College, this day-long gathering is recognized for its challenging and thought-provoking presentations, workshops, performances, and panel discussions covering a wide range of local history topics.